Gondwana National Choirs

 Gondwana Chorale, our vibrant national youth choir, is an SATB (soprano, alto, tenor, bass) ensemble for singers aged 18 – 25.
 With a reputation for an exciting sound across a varied repertoire, Gondwana Chorale comprises some of the brightest young adult singers from across Australia.

-Conductors 2026: Dr Elizabeth Scott and Dr Michael Barrett (South Africa)
+Conductors 2027: Dr Elizabeth Scott (Australia) and Dr Michael Barrett (South Africa)

 Gondwana Voices is Australia’s national children’s choir for treble (soprano and alto) singers aged 10 – 17.
 It regularly performs with the country’s leading ensembles and has built a reputation for performances of outstanding musicianship.
 The choir regularly tours nationally and internationally and has performed at the BBC Proms, with the Berlin Radio Symphony Orchestra in the Berlin Philharmonie, and at the Barbican Hall in London.

-Gondwana Singers is a dynamic young SATB (soprano, alto, tenor, bass) choir which caters for singers aged 14 – 16, including boys with changed/changing voices as well as treble voices.
+Gondwana Singers is a dynamic young SATB (soprano, alto, tenor, bass) choir which caters for singers from age 14, including boys with changed/changing voices as well as treble voices.

 Gondwana Novus is for young people, aged 10 – 13, who love singing and show strong musical potential.
 For many young singers, Gondwana Novus is the start of a lifelong musical journey.